JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/input_output.rst

 This part is the list of all the namelists of the EXSEG$n.nam file.
 Thus, a complete description of this part is given with the EXSEG$n.nam description in chapter 9.
 If the file has been generated during a segment of the model integration, the .des part contains the different namelists fixing the free-parameters for the dynamics and the physics of the Meso-NH model.
 This allows the user to know a large part of the history of this file.
 For the namelists or variables ommited in the EXSEG$n.nam file, the values are set to the default ones (see the tables in ch.9).
 If the file is the result of the initialization programs (PREP_IDEAL_CASE, PREP_REAL_CASE or SPAWNING), the values of the namelists variables are the ones of the descriptive part of the input file of the program if it does exist.
 Otherwise, the values are set to the default ones, except for these that can be initialized during the initialization program (e.g. CINIFILE or LUSERV).
 Note that a physiographic file does not have a descriptive part.

 **The binary part**
-This type of file can be in netCDF or LFI fileformat.
+This type of file is in netCDF fileformat (historically LFI fileformat).
 It should be noted that additional fields can be added to these basic information, which have been obtained at the same instant.
 In order to be easily drawn by the Meso-NH graphic package, the comment field must be filled, according to the following rules:

 * the length of the character string is equal to 100
 * the type of the supplementary field must be specified: